 It might feel like your trusty, old office printer could shoot out fresh pages forever.
 But, in actuality, print devices should be replaced at least every seven years—no matter how well the device works.

 That's because print manufacturers usually stop releasing security updates for a printer seven years after they stop making the machine.
-So, although the individual printer might still be technically working like a charm, it's outdated security measures could leave your entire company vulnerable to danger.
+So, although the individual printer might still be technically working like a charm, its outdated security measures could leave your entire company vulnerable to danger.

-You Own Printers from Reputable Manufacturers
+3. Your Printers are from Reputable Manufacturers

 Out-of-the-box, the HP line of printers are hands-down the most secure devices on the market.
 Some of the most cutting-edge print security technology like Sure Start and Whitelisting comes standard on any new HP printer.